Urinary tract infections (UTIs) are often treated with antibiotics — but are there other alternatives?

-Drink at least one glass of water for every meal and snack of the day in order to flush out bacteria that can lead to infection.
+- Drink plenty of water: This helps flush bacteria from your system.
+Dr. Axe recommends drinking ‘at least one glass of water for every meal and snack of the day in order to flush out bacteria that can lead to infection.’

 - Consume a variety of anti-inflammatory and fermented foods – Fermented foods like sauerkraut, apple cider vinegar, homemade yoghurt, kombucha, kefir, tempeh, kimchi, and other fermented vegetables are rich in probiotics.
 Anti-inflammatory foods include turmeric, fatty fish, nuts and seeds, and dark leafy greens, etc.

-- Supplement – Probiotics, Uqora, D-Mannose, and vitamin C and really helpful supplements for UTIs.
+- Supplement: Probiotics, Uqora, D-Mannose, and vitamin C are really helpful supplements for UTIs.